MaximilianBeckers/FDRthresholding/readme.md

 If you want to use the LocScale feature, you should have a running LocScale version, together with MPI,  as described here:  https://git.embl.de/jakobi/LocScale/wikis/home.

+Size of the noise estimation region can be adjusted with -w sizeOfRegion.
+If the default regions for noise estimation fall into noise, you can specify the center of region of your choice with -boxNoise

 ## How to use